Congee

-Congee (/ˈkɒndʒiː/ KON-jee, derived from Tamil கஞ்சி /ta/) is a form of savoury rice porridge made by boiling rice in a large amount of water until the rice softens.
+Congee (/ˈkɒndʒiː/ KON-jee, derived from Tamil கஞ்சி /ta/) is a form of savoury porridge, primarily made by boiling rice in a large amount of water until the rice softens.
 Depending on the rice–water ratio, the thickness of congee varies from a Western oatmeal porridge to a gruel.
-Since the history of rice cultivation in Asia stretches back to the Baiyue-inhabited lower Yangtze circa 10,000 BC, congee is unlikely to have appeared before that date.
 Congee is typically served with side dishes, or it can be topped with meat, fish, and pickled vegetables.

 Vivid experiences of eating or delivering thin congee as wartime or famine food often feature in diaries and chronicles.
 In some cultures, congee is eaten primarily as a breakfast food or late supper; some may also eat it as a substitute for rice at other meals.
 It is often considered suitable for the sick as a mild, easily digestible food.

 Etymology

 The popular English name congee derives from the Tamil word கஞ்சி (kañci).
 The Portuguese adopted the name as canje, with the first document mentioning the dish and the word in 1563.
 The English name was adopted from the Portuguese.
 In China, congee is known as zhou (粥 (zhōu)), with the first recorded reference traced back to 1000 BC during Zhou dynasty.
 Across Asia, various similar dishes exists with varying names.